ZengineHQ/plugin-sdk/README.md

 ## Publishing packages

 - First build all packages: `lerna run build`
-- Publish! `lerna publish --message "chore: release"`
+- Publish! `lerna publish --message "chore: release v0.1.5"`
+- Publish documentation: `npm run docs:publish`

+_Notes_
-_Note_: Due to our [commitlint](https://github.com/conventional-changelog/commitlint) rules the default commit message for publishing fails so we gotta override it...
-PRs welcome to overcome
+- Due to our [commitlint](https://github.com/conventional-changelog/commitlint) rules the default commit message for publishing fails so we gotta override it...
+PRs welcome to overcome!
+- Since the docs are a private package not on npm `lerna publish` ignores it so we do it ourselves

 ## Wishlist